Top AI Models

 by Meta

-Meta's latest multimodal LLM with expanded context window (128K tokens) and visual capabilities.
-Available in 1B, 3B, 11B, and 90B parameter sizes with open-source weights for research and commercial use.
+Meta's latest Llama iterations with expanded vision capabilities (3.2) and enhanced performance (3.3).
+Available in various sizes from 1B to 90B parameters with open-source weights for research and commercial use.

 Pros